epam/NGB/docs/test-cases/VCF_Tracks_Tests/Vcf-Highlight/GUI/DIsplaying_profiles_by_default_in_the_Settings.md

-# Logic of displaying profiles in the "Select the profile" field by default
+# [MANUAL] Logic of displaying profiles in the "Select the profile" field by default

 Test verifies
  -